simplenetes-io/podc/PODSPEC.md

           timeout: 60

           # Set to true to wait for the container to exit with code 0.
 When the container has exited is is treated as started and ready.
-          # Any other exit code will fail the startup process.
+          # Any other exit code means that the startup process failed.
           # The exit probe is exclusively for the startupProbe (not available for readiness/liveness probes)
           exit: false